tiffany70072/RNN-LSTM-and-GRU/Readme.txt

+Our report is provided here as title: rnn_lstm_gru.pdf

-The program is based on Python 2.7, and you should import packages below before compiling:
+The program is based on Python 2.7, and one should import packages below before compiling:
 	pickle, numpy, gensim.models, keras

 Compile and run the program in the terminal: